 If you don’t have a work table, cut your foam insulation on a flat and smooth surface.

 Attach your rigid foam board insulation to the flat surface using a clamp.
-The clamp is utilized to make a precise size, so your rigid foam board can insulate the area well.
+The clamp is used to make the area a precise size so the insulation can be properly insulated.
 Secure both sides of the insulation to the work surface with rubber clamps.

 To produce a precise incision, place the straightedge alongside the cutting line.
 If you don’t use clamps, your rigid foam board will likely shift or slide while you try cutting it.